What is a Professional MBA Program (PMBA)?

 Part-Time MBA Programs

-Part-time programs include the “night school” and weekend programs that have been rebranded with newer designations in addition to “professional MBA,” such as the “fully-employed MBA.”
-Often more affordable than full-time programs and offered online, these programs enable students to continue working full-time while taking a reduced course load and generally involve less competitive admissions due to the reduced applicant pool.
+These programs are often more affordable than full-time programs.
+In addition, by being offered online, these programs enable students with minimal leadership experience to continue working full-time while taking a reduced course load and generally involve less competitive admissions due to the reduced applicant pool.

 Executive MBA Programs

-A smaller portion of seasoned business leaders attends executive MBA programs, which is different from other part-time programs.
-According to the Executive MBA Council and the Financial Times, EMBA programs are accelerated programs with fewer class hours that allow business leaders to receive their MBA in two years or less while they continue working full-time.
+A smaller portion of seasoned business leaders attends executive MBA programs, which are different from other part-time programs.
+According to the Executive MBA Council and the Financial Times, EMBA programs are accelerated programs with fewer class hours that allow business leaders to receive their MBA in two years or less while working full-time.
 Condensed scheduling options include all-day classes once a week, three full days over a long weekend every three weeks, or one week a month.

 As noted above, EMBA students complete classes with the same cohort, which can become a valuable lifelong network.
-EMBA programs also provide special services to address the needs of busy business leaders such as personal career coaching, certain concierge services like travel arrangements and textbook purchases, and meals during classes.
+EMBA programs also provide exceptional services to address the needs of busy business leaders, such as personal career coaching, certain concierge services like travel arrangements and textbook purchases, and meals during classes.
 The Financial Times business education editor Della Bradshaw claims that in recent years the trend has been to develop EMBA programs taught in different countries, often through partnerships between business schools around the world.

 Full-Time or Professional, the Degree is the Same

 Most part-time students earn the same MBA degree as the full-time students and benefit from the same alumni network.
-What’s more, many reports suggest that most recruiters and hiring managers do not care if a student attended a full-time or part-time program.
-For example, Duke University MBA Sam Lee said: “I’ve never had a hiring manager ask me if I did my MBA full-time or part-time, and as a hiring manager myself, I never once asked a candidate that question either; it’s simply not relevant.”
+In addition, many reports suggest that most recruiters and hiring managers do not care if a student attended a full-time or part-time program.

 For more about the similarities and differences between these different kinds of MBA programs, please check out the following BSchools.org guides: